sshearing/mt-hw2/decoder/README.md

 New decoder algorithms have been implemented.
-The -d command line option lets you choose between them -d monotone is the provided algorithm
--d baseline implements the required adjacent word swap -d reorder implements a limited reorder stack decoder -r lets you choose reorder limit (default 5)
-   -e lets you choose threshold for threshold pruning -d coverage implements a coverage stack decoder with reorder limit and pruning
+The -d command line option lets you choose between them.
+The options for -d are (monotone, baseline, reorder, coverage), where monotone is the provided algorithm, baseline implements adjacent word swap, reorder implements a limited reorder stack decoder, and coverage implements a coverage stack decoder.
+For the last two models, -r lets you choose the reorder limit, and -e lets you choose threshold for threshold pruning.

 There are two python programs here (-h for usage):